konstantinstanmeyer/algorithms/README.md

 (Implement with and without recursion)

 1) Given a sorted array of "n" elements, find the index of target "t" in the array.
-Return -1 if the target is not found. i.e.
+Return -1 if the target is not found. i.e. [1,2,3,4,5] with a target of 4 should return 3

 *Aim for O(logn): logarithmic*

 ## **Sorting Algorithms**

-1)
+### **Bubble Sort**

+1) Given an array of numbers, sort the elements in ascending order. i.e. [1,4,2,3,0] should return [0,1,2,3,4]

+*Aim for O(n): linear*